SwissDataScienceCenter/renku/docs/reference/templates.rst

   ``false``.
 Also see ``immutable_template_files``.
 * ``immutable_template_files``: A list of file paths inside the template (relative to the project root) that should not be changed by users.
-  Users changing any of these files will get a warning when trying to commit those changes.
+  Users changing any of these files will get a warning when trying to commit those changes if Renku CLI pre-commit hook is installed in a project.
 Template files not in this list won't get updated on template update if they were modified by a user.
 If a user does change one of these files, automated template update is no longer supported on that project, to prevent broken/inconsistent